Rohit-Alex/Tsuki-No-Me/src/Tutorials/Notes.md

 substr => takes a starting point and goes till the length of output string becomes equal to 2nd argument. however, it's deprecated now.

+Note: When NaN is provided as index, then it's treated as 0 for every above method.

 10>
 isNaN ===>> isNaN() function determines whether a value is NaN when converted to a number Number.isNaN() doesn't attempt to convert the parameter to a number, so non-numbers always return false.
 The following are all false: